 - (a) Lighting

 - (b) Storage Areas

 - (c) Loading and Access

-- (d) Vehicle and Cycle Parking
+- (d) Vehicle and Cycle Parkina

 - (e) Car Park Landscape Design

 - The safe and efficient operation of the roading network

 - Effects on nearby residential activities

 - Public safety

 - Visual amenity

-- Pedestrian linkaaes and amenity
+- and amenity Pedestrian linkages

 - Provision of opportunities for people to use active and non-vehicular modes of transport

 - Efficient, convenient and safe access

-In determining whether to grant consent and what conditions to impose, if any, the Council will, in addition to the City View objectives in Section 2, and the Overarching Business Zone and Inner Business Zone objectives and policies, assess any application in terms of the following assessment criteria:
+In determining whether to grant consent and what conditions to impose, if any, the Council will, in addition to the City View objectives in S ection 2, and the Overarching Business Zone and Inner Business Zone objectives and policies, assess any application in terms of the following assessment criteria:

-- The extent to which exterior lighting is lit to an appropriate standard to ensure public and user safety, security and comfort. - Whether the local ambience of the area is maintained. ii
+- The extent to which exterior lighting is lit to an appropriate standard to ensure public and user safety, security and comfort. - ii.
+Whether the local ambience of the area is maintained.

-- The extent to which residents in any zone, or other nighttime property users, are not adversely affected by the obtrusive effects of exterior lighting. - The extent to which road users are not adversely affected by the obtrusive effects iv. of exterior lighting.
+- iii.
+The extent to which residents in any zone, or other nighttime property users, are not adversely affected by the obtrusive effects of exterior lighting. - iv.
+The extent to which road users are not adversely affected by the obtrusive effects of exterior lighting.